makspervov/co2_n2o_emissions/README.md

 The datasets include the following columns:

-- `Year`: The year of the data point.
+- `year_data`: The year of the data point.
-- `Entity`: The country for which the data point is reported.
+- `entity`: The country for which the data point is reported.
-- `Value`: The amount of emissions (in metric tons) for that year and country.
+- `value_mt`: The amount of emissions (in metric tons) for that year and country.

 ## Graphs